Posted March 13, 2023

 S Corporation Election Considerations for Corporations and LLCs

 Have you been thinking about whether your business might benefit from being an S Corporation?
-I presented a webinar for accounting professionals about the S Corp election not too long ago.
+I presented a webinar for accounting professionals about the S Corporation election not too long ago.
 Within that presentation, I covered information of value to entrepreneurs in all fields.
 In this article, I will share that insight with you in hopes that it will help you gain a deeper understanding of what it means to be an S Corporation.

 What Is an S Corporation?